 One study pointed out that differentiating emotions at a high construal (good vs bad) as opposed to low level (irritability, frustration, context, personal details, actions, who said what, trying to read between the lines, nuances, etc.) improved intrinsic motivation at the workplace during times of distress.
 This indirectly creates a buffer against emotional distress due to weak motivation.
 The paper discusses how people who are unable to distinguish between nuanced differences in emotions experience more intrinsic motivation than those who can differentiate between nuances.
 This differentiation can promote a lower level of construal.The details with which you process experiences affects your emotions and anxiety.
 More details can lead to more anxiety and overthinking whereas lesser details help regulate emotions.
 Click To Tweet

-A valuable piece of insight comes from a study which shows that people prefer emotions which are more useful if they construe a situation at a high level instead of a low level.
-The increased psychological distance by activating a high construal level motivates people to experience emotions which are instrumental to their goals.
+A valuable piece of insight comes from a study that shows that people prefer emotions which are more useful if they construe a situation at a high level instead of a low level.
+The increased psychological distance by activating a high construal level motivates people to experience emotions that are instrumental to their goals.
 The study focused on anger and not anxiety so it is a little unclear how generalizable this finding is.
 However, it is fair to predict such a preference for useful negative emotions at a high-level construal because of the underlying mechanisms which are well tested.

-The finding that introspection and self-talk in the 3rd person reduces anxiety (including using your own name) is not just a stand-alone finding.
-Seven other studies (including a meta-analysis) show that using third person pronouns during introspection can increase the psychological distance and reduce the threatening nature of anxiety-inducing situations.
+The finding that introspection and self-talk in the 3rd person (including using your own name) reduces anxiety is not just a stand-alone finding.
+Seven other studies (including a meta-analysis) show that using third-person pronouns during introspection can increase the psychological distance and reduce the threatening nature of anxiety-inducing situations.
 The studies also found that trait-level social anxiety does not mediate this effect.
 That means that even if you are socially anxious by nature, this change in thinking can be useful in reducing anxiety and stress.